-83. Several areas are highlighted as such within the appraisal, such areas including small private and public gardens, the old and new cemeteries and the harbour area.
-The spaces between buildings are critical to their setting, as well as to public wellbeing.
-Opportunity for development in these areas is generally limited and will be resisted unless it can be demonstrated that there is no adverse impact on the character of the conservation area.
-Some areas offer the opportunity for enhancement
+78. Several areas are highlighted as such within the appraisal and include small private and public gardens, the old and new cemeteries and the harbour area.
+The spaces between buildings are critical to their setting, as well as to public well-being.
+Opportunity for development in these areas is generally limited and will be resisted unless it can be demonstrated that there is no adverse impact on the character of the Conservation Area.
+Some areas offer the opportunity for enhancement.

-Trees and hedgerows
+Trees and Hedgerows

-- 84. Local planning authorities have the power to protect trees, hedgerows and woodlands by making tree preservation orders.
-In addition, there is a special provision for trees in conservation areas which are not the subject of tree preservation orders.
-Anyone proposing to cut down, top or lop a tree in a conservation area is required to give the local planning authority six weeks' notice, during which time the local planning authority can decide whether to protect that tree with a tree preservation order. - 85.
+- 79. Local planning authorities have the power to protect trees, hedgerows and woodlands by making Tree Preservation Orders.
+In addition, there is a special provision for trees in Conservation Areas which are not the subject of Tree Preservation Orders.
+Anyone proposing to cut down, top or lop a tree in a Conservation Area is required to give the local planning authority six weeks' notice, during which time the local planning authority can decide whether to protect that tree with a Tree Preservation Order. - 80.
 When considering whether to extend protection to trees in Conservation Areas, local planning authorities should always take into account the visual, historic and amenity contribution of trees.
 In some instances, new or re-plantings may be desirable where this would be consistent with the character or appearance of the area.